 As you have certainly noticed, there are several functions in Excel to calculate the standard deviation.

-In Excel 2010, Microsoft engineers have asked to signifiant statisticians to improve the speed of the functions and also their accuracy for large number of data.
+In Excel 2010, Microsoft engineers have asked significant statisticians to improve the speed of the calculations and also their accuracy for large numbers of data.

-- The STDEV.P calculates standard deviation based on the entire population (N).
-This function replace the former STDEVP function.
+- The STDEV.P is based on the entire population (N).
+This function replaces the former STDEVP function.

-- The STDEV.S calculates standard deviation based on a sample (N-1).
-This function replace the former STDEV function.
+- The STDEV.S is based on a sample (N-1).
+This function replaces the former STDEV function.

 The difference between the 2 calculation modes concerns the sample and therefore the divisor.
 If you calculate the standard deviation with the entire population, the divisor will be equal to N (with N, number of elements).
 When you calculate for a sample, the divisor is N-1.